 Do you enjoy working with people?
 Do you have a desire to help people with health issues and/or injuries?
 Do you love technology?
 If so, then Radiologic Technology might be for you!
 Radiologic Technologists (Radiographers) are the radiologic sciences professionals that perform radiographic (x-ray) procedures on patients in hospitals, imaging center, and physician offices.
 Radiographers work in the emergency room, operating room, and imaging departments performing imaging (x-ray) studies to be used to diagnose injury and/or disease.
 Radiographers need a high level of knowledge and skill in communication, technology, critical thinking, and the desire to help people that are injured or ill.
 Sinclair's Radiologic Technology Program has experience faculty and a state-of-the-art x-ray lab that will help prepare graduates to work as an entry-level radiographer.
 Sinclair's program has excellent pass rates on the national certification exam and a high job placement rate.

 As a specialized discipline within the radiologic science profession, radiographers perform medical imaging procedures to aid the physician in the diagnosis and treatment of injury and disease.
 Graduates will be eligible to apply for the national credentialing examination offered by the American Registry of Radiologic Technologists (ARRT).
 Successful completion of the ARRT credentialing examination simultaneously satisfies the Ohio Department of Health (ODH) Radiologic Licensure Program requirements.
 The Radiologic Technology program is designed to be completed in five (5) semesters on a full-time basis when the student begins the technical portion of the program.
 The degree program consists of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 To qualify for entry to limited enrollment courses, please see the Applicant Information packet located on the webpage.
-Completion of prerequisites and a cumulative GPA of 2.5 is required, as well as a grade of C or higher is required in all program courses.
+Completion of prerequisites and a cumulative GPA of 2.8 is required, as well as a grade of C or higher is required in all program courses.
 Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.